-OK so you’ve made your lump of paint.
+OK, so let’s say you’ve made your lump of paint (not a teaspoonful as the books so wrongly say).
 You’ve also discovered the benefits of diluting it a little at a time to make the consistency and darkness of paint that you need for your next sequence of brush-strokes.

-What on earth do you do to bring it back to life?
+What do you do to bring it back to life?

 Maybe you too, like an Israeli colleague of ours – Ilana Fried – have met this problem.

 Here’s what Ilana wrote and asked us: